singlestore-labs/demo-ridesharing-sim/README.md

 5. The API server should be running on port 8000.

 > [!NOTE]
-> The simulator currently uses SASL_PLAIN authentication to connect to the kafka broker.
-If you want to use SCRAM, you'll need to modify the code in `simulator/exporter/kafka.go`.
+> The simulator currently uses `SASL_PLAIN` authentication to connect to the kafka broker.
+If you want to use `SCRAM`, you'll need to modify the code in `simulator/exporter/kafka.go`.

 ### Run the frontend